EricssonResearch/Multicast-OSCOAP/test-spec1.md

 #### 4.2.4.
 Identifier: TEST_5b {#test-5b}

-**Objective** : Perform an OSCORE Group transaction where the client receive a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but decryption fails.
+**Objective** : Perform an OSCORE Group transaction where the server receives a Recipient Id that it does not have in memory, and derives the Recipient Context for it, but decryption fails.
 (Server side)

 **Configuration** :